consfyi/data/README.md

   /// The granularity of this is not specified, it does not need to be exact.
 It should include the name of the country. address?: string;

-  /// The locale of the convention, comprising of the language and country.
+  /// The locale of the convention as a Unicode locale identifier, e.g. "en-US".
   locale: string;

   /// The GPS coordinates of the venue.